elizabeth-poggie/elizabeth-poggie/_content/notes/lab-4-user-interfaces.md

 - Your navbar must be constantly shown at the top of the viewport. (look up "sticky nav bars")
 - Clicking on the logo should take the user to the main page (`#`)
 - Clicking on any link other than "Get Educated" should take the user back to the main page (`#`)
-- Notice the content changes in the footer.

 # Part 2) Responsive Design (10%)